lishijie15/STCInterLLM/README.md

 #### 2.1.
 Preparing Pre-trained Checkpoint

 STCInterLLM is trained based on following excellent existing models.

+It is worth noting that the provided examples are primarily designed for Scenario 1.
+To adapt to different scenarios, please use the corresponding files and modify scripts such as [Power_Llama.py](./STCILLM/model/Power_Llama.py) accordingly.

 Please follow the instructions to prepare the checkpoints.

 - `Vicuna`: